Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 • Visitor information gathered from website cookies

-What Is a Data Retention Policy For?
+Why Is a Data Retention Policy Important?

 A retention policy is a document with two main audiences: company personnel, who need clear guidelines for managing and storing data, and everyday consumers, who need to understand how their data is handled and protected.
 This policy has several different purposes.